 While the museum seems, in some ways, geared toward grown-up Disney super-fans, art-loving kids will be easily drawn in too.
-“Young visitors enjoy hands-on activities in our learning centers and screenings of classic Disney films,” says Ghuman.
-“The goal of our educational programming is to nurture the next generations of creative talent and inspire them to embrace their imagination.”
+“The Museum’s learning centers provide plenty of hands-on activities for young visitors, as well as various screenings of classic Disney films, with different screenings depending on the week and month,” says Rainone.
+“The goal the Museum's educational programming is to nurture the next generations of creative talent while inspiring them to embrace their imagination.”

 For California visitors who want to take home a one-of-a-kind piece of the state, look no further than San Francisco’s West Coast Craft (WCC).
 The biannual artisan festival’s winter edition—held...